namyanyi2003/Namyanyi2003.github.io/index.md

 Its purpose is to formalize the missing computational layers beneath emotion, identity, attraction, collapse, and relational conflict.

+It rewrites subjective phenomena as deterministic symbolic mechanics.

 ## Main Entry

 - [Open Volumes I–X](./publications.md)